Digital skills gap: why analytics skills are in demand

 Experts are predicting that digitisation will bring automation to traditional accountancy roles, Nicol explains.
 However, the need for finance professionals who can interpret data and can enable decision making based on their data-driven insights is only going to grow.
 “The world is changing, business is changing, accountants need to change too.”

 The ICAEW Data Analytics Certificate Programme will be available from 1 December 2020.
-For more information or to register your interest click here.

 If you want to excel in data analytics and succeed in this insight-driven era join the Data Analytics Community for free.